KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 };
 ```

 SC checks for changes to system state using an animation object - `SC-core-listeners-tracker` - that runs once at the start of each animation loop.
 When changes are detected Canvas and Stack artefacts will be informed (via `dirty flags`).
-When they in turn run their Display cycle functionality they will cascade that information to their constituent objects who will, if necessary, update their state to reflect the changed environment.
+When they in turn run their [Display cycle](sc-animation-systems.html) functionality they will cascade that information to their constituent objects which will, if necessary, update their state to reflect the changed environment.

 ### Browser mouse/touch/pointer, scroll, and resize events
 During initialization SC will add a set of event listeners to the `window` object which react to various `mouse/touch/pointer` events.
 When such events occur the listeners will set the appropriate system flags to true (ie: something has changed) and store the cursor's current position data in the `currentCorePosition` object.
 Functionality to react to these changes is deferred until the next animation loop runs.

 Similarly, SC sets event listeners on the `window` object to listen for browser `resize` and `scroll` events.

-After initialization completes the user can stop and restart these core listeners by invoking the `scrawl.stopCoreListeners()` and `scrawl.startCoreListeners()` functions.
+After initialization completes the dev-user can stop and restart these core listeners by invoking the `scrawl.stopCoreListeners()` and `scrawl.startCoreListeners()` functions.
 See [demo test DOM-009](../demo/dom-009.html) for an example of this functionality in action.

-### User preferences media queries and events
+### End-user preferences media queries and events
 SC uses evented media queries to listen out for changes in various system settings.
 For example:

 ```